neutrocyte/g13gui/README.md

 ## What is this?

-This is the companion application for configuring a Logitech G13 using the G13 user space driver originally written by ecraven, and available at https://github.com/jtgans/g13.
+This is a stand-alone companion application and user space driver for configuring a Logitech G13 game board.
+The original code was based upon another driver originally written by ecraven, and available at https://github.com/jtgans/g13.

 This tool allows you to: